We believe in:

 People are mobilising

-Our coalition is made up of concerned people and European civil society organisations united to protect fundamental rights in the digital environment
+Our coalition is made up of concerned people, civil society, international rights groups and like-minded campaigns, united to protect fundamental rights in the digital environment

 In Italy, the use of biometric and facial recognition technologies is already widespread on two different levels: at the national one and at municipal one.
 The SARI system acquired by the scientific police has proved to be immediately controversial and covered by a veil of extreme secrecy.
 On a local level, instead, the dystopian experiment in the city of Como was stopped by a measure of the Italian Data Protection Authority thanks also to a timely journalistic investigation—with the contribution of the Hermes Center—that underlined the importance of greater transparency on the decision-making processes behind the installation of biometric recognition technologies.
 Yet, other cities have already announced the installation of similar technologies, such as Turin and Udine.